What does the Holy Bible say about Plural; Marriage? Let us read from the sacred pages and discover what God says about it.

-Again, there is NO hint of CONDEMNATION for his plural wives, merely a recounting of his children to each of them.
+Again, there is NO hint of CONDEMNATION for his plural wives, merely a recounting of the children each of them bore to him.

 1 Kings 11:3:

-Concubine, has been interpreted by some Bible scholars to indicate a SECONDARY WIFE.
-There is NO CONDEMNATION of Solomon for the number of his wives, only the remark that indicates some of his [non-Israelitish] wives turned away his heart from Israel’s God.
+'Concubine' has been interpreted by Bible scholars to indicate a SECONDARY WIFE.
+There is NO CONDEMNATION from God of Solomon for the number of wives he had, only the observation indicating some of his non-Israelite wives turned away his heart from Israel’s God.

 2 Chronicles 11:21